Is Your Time on Social Media Being Wasted?

 After figuring out which of the major social networks you want profiles on, always research to see if any niche platforms are applicable for your clients.
 Dogster & Catster have over 3 million pet profiles!
 That’s an amazing opportunity for any veterinary office or pet supply store.

 Are your customers readers?
-With the death of newspapers comes social networks for those newspaper readers: Goodreads and Reader2 are just some of websites that this more mature demographic have escaped to.
+With the death of newspapers comes social networks for those newspaper readers: Goodreads is just one example of some of websites that this more mature demographic have escaped to.
 If you’re managing social media for a bar, Untappd is an essential place to connect with those that have an appreciation for beer.
 The list of niche social networks is as endless as the internet itself.
 Make sure that you do the research to find your customers, no matter how unique the demographic is.

 By marketing to a smaller community that has already been developed with your niche in mind, everything you do becomes more efficient than it would be through a general network like Facebook.
 You have the nearly the same capacity for growth through someone else’s community as you would if the community was something you had developed to support your own digital campaign; someone else has done all the heavy lifting and taken the investment risk, but you can still reap the rewards.
 There are probably already a few established communities focused on your topic or industry; if there isn’t, take this opportunity to create one.